opencv/opencv/doc/tutorials/contrib/retina_model/retina_model.rst

    :alt: the retina Parvocellular output.
 Enhanced details, luminance adaptation and noise removal.
 A processing tool for image analysis.
    :align: center

-Below is the output of the magnocellular output of the retina model.
+Below is the output of the Magnocellular output of the retina model.
 Its signals are strong where transient events occur.
 Here, a student is moving at the bottom of the image thus generating high energy.
 The remaining of the image is static however, it is corrupted by a strong noise.
 Here, the retina filters out most of the noise thus generating low false motion area 'alarms'.
-This channel can be used as a transient/moving areas detector : it would provide relevant information for a low cost segmentation tool that would highlight areas in which an event is occuring.
+This channel can be used as a transient/moving areas detector : it would provide relevant information for a low cost segmentation tool that would highlight areas in which an event is occurring.

 .. image:: images/studentsSample_magno.jpg
    :alt: the retina Magnocellular output.
 Enhanced transient signals (motion, etc.).
 A preprocessing tool for event detection.